my-language-skills/simple-metadata/doc/doc-conf-site.md

 Full description of site types and properties are available [here](/doc/doc-metadata-site.md).

+No further configuration is necessary, all the properties find the values from WordPress.

 NOTE: In a PressBooks installation, types are not available besides Book, which is activated by default.
 In a regular WP installation, Book is just possible with Simple Metadata Education.

 # Screenshots
 Settings site